 People have become very selective about information, and expect it to be quick and easy to consume.
 People no longer sign up for content that doesn’t provide them real value right away.
 To make matters worse, there are countless e-books and whitepapers online, offering your clients numerous alternatives to your company.

 It offers a new way to interact with your clients.
 It changes the way you communicate: from a monologue, where the viewer consumes passively, to dialogue, where your customer actively participates in the process.

 Most traditional forms of content like blog posts, infographics or videos are about observing: reading, watching or listening.
 On the other hand, interactive content, engages people through active participation.
 The common thread for all interactive content format is that it offers people to participate in the experience actively instead of passively observing.

 People interact by answering questions, choosing preferences, guessing, voting, navigating or playing.
 Specifically, common formats include quizzes, assessments, interactive videos, product finders/recommenders, calculators, calendars/countdown, polls, interactive e-books and games.

 While interactive content is really fun for the user to engage with, it is so much more.
 It offers trackable marketing insights to the marketer.

 Interactive content encourages the consumer to interact more and tracks every action.
 Because it is quick and easy to consume and provides real-time personalised results, people are more likely to engage with it, and read, watch, or listen to the end.

-A basic personality quiz such as ‘What kind of marketer are you?’ asks fun questions and based on the reply the participant is provided with a real-time personalised result.
+For example, a basic personality quiz such as ‘What kind of marketer are you?’ asks fun questions, and based on the reply, the participant is provided with a real-time, personalized result.